4 years old

 From the backseat of the car

-“Mom, you’re my Giving Tree,” the Tree the protagonist in a children’s book who gives and gives of herself until she’s cut down to a stump.
+“Mom, you’re my Giving Tree,” the Tree in a children’s book who gives and gives of herself until she’s cut down to a stump.

 5 years old

 Zonkers over the rare treat of tapioca pudding, Tennyson happily volunteered to give thanks.
 “Dear Lord, thank you for…[spoon LICK.
 Lonnng LICK….Silence.
 Prayer resumed when reminded.]

 To Daddy.
 “Your heart sounds like Samba.
 Bugga Bugga Boom.”

 Out of the blue, reflectively, like he was tasting the words

 “Pine cone juice…”

 Shrug.
 “I dunno.”